 Nutrition & Sports Nutrition

-Helen Money holds a BSc (Hons) in Human Nutrition and a PG cert in Applied Sports Nutrition.
-Helen provides nutritional advice based on scientific evidence.
+Helen Money holds a BSc (Hons) in Human Nutrition and a MSc in Applied Sports and Exercise Nutrition.
+Helen has over 12 years’ experience of providing nutritional advice based on scientific evidence.
 She works with clients to enable them to perform to the best of their ability, be it on the sports field, in the boardroom or at home.

-Helen provides advice and diet plans to support clients in a range of areas, including weight loss, weight gain, management of symptoms of IBS and other gut conditions, stress, fatigue, high blood pressure, high cholesterol, health maintenance, injury prevention and sports nutrition.
+Helen provides advice and diet plans to support clients in a range of areas including sports nutrition, injury prevention, body composition change, weight loss, weight gain and health maintenance.

 Formerly a fund manager, Helen worked in the City for 16 years.
-She is focused on helping clients realise their goals, ensuring not only that goals are achievable, but also sustainable in their home/working environment.
-Helen is also the mother of two young children and appreciates the importance of eating well during pregnancy, the pressures of family life and the responsibilities of teaching children to eat well.
+She is focused on helping clients realise their goals, ensuring not only those goals are achievable, but also sustainable in their home/working environment.
+Helen is also the mother of two boys and appreciates the importance of eating well during pregnancy, the pressures of family life and the responsibilities of teaching children to eat well.

 Strength & Conditioning Coach